jekyll/classifier-reborn/docs/bayes.md

 * It scales better than local Memory.

 These advantages come with an inherent performance cost though.
-In our benchmarks we found the Redis backend (running on the same machine) about 40 times slower for training and classification than the default Memory backend (see [the benchmarks](https://github.com/jekyll/classifier-reborn/pull/98) for more details).
+In our benchmarks we found the Redis backend (running on the same machine) about 40 times slower for training and classification than the default Memory backend (see the `Backent Benchmarks` section below for more details).

 To enable Redis backend, use the dependency injection during the classifier initialization as illustrated below.